neynt/fly-away/README.md

 ## run

-Open index.html in your browser
+Open index.html in your browser.